-Parents are informed about their child's termly curriculum including an overview of drugs education coverage if relevant.
-Where parents do have concerns they should be invited into school to share these and to see any materials that are being used and discuss with professionals the issues that concern them.
+Parents are informed about their children's curriculum on a termly basis.
+This includes an overview of drugs education coverage.
+Where parents do have concerns they should be invited into school to share these and to see any materials that are being used.

 It might also be appropriate for the school nurse to be invited in to discuss issues relating to drugs with parents and staff as and when the need arises.